-The inside of my lens is completely soaked, what do I do?Updated 10 months ago
+The inside of my lens is completely soaked, what do I do?Updated a year ago

 Did you send it a little too hard?
-Or just simply drop your goggles into the snow?
+Did you accidentally drop your goggles in the snow?
 Snow or water collected on the inside of your lens will create fogging and blurry vision.
 Follow the steps below to see better again.

-First heads-up!
-We coat the inner lens with an anti-fog spray, if you rub the inner lens surface when wet you will wipe all of it off, and ruin your lens.
-Easy does it, simple patting and patience will save you from buying another lens.
+HEADS UP!
+We coat the inner lens with an anti-fog spray.
+If you rub the inner lens surface when wet you will wipe the coating off and ruin your lens.
+Easy does it, just patiently patting it down will save you from having to buy another lens.

-- Use your clean goggle bag or micro fiber cloth to pat the excess moisture out.
-Do not use under any circumstances anything rough like gloves, paper towels, jacket sleeves, or that soft thumb extension from your jacket that’s caked with sunscreen and/or french fry grease, etc…
+2. Use your clean goggle bag or microfiber cloth to pat the excess moisture out.
+Do not under any circumstances use anything rough like gloves, paper towels, jacket sleeves, or that soft thumb extension from your jacket that’s caked with sunscreen and/or french fry grease, etc…

 Was this article helpful?